sagemath/sagewiki_to_gh-2022-10-10/MyStartingPage.md

 = ACCESS =

- * '''Open access to change the wiki is completely disabled due to spammers.
-If you need access to the wiki, create an account, and email wstein@gmail.com to have him add you to a list of users who can actually change the wiki.
-Be sure to convince him in email that you are not a spammer.'''
-We're sorry to have to do this, but right now ''most'' changes to the wiki are serious spamming.
+ * '''To access the wiki, use your trac account.'''
+See http://trac.sagemath.org/sage_trac/ for how to get a trac account.
+Spammers: Please don't waste your time trying to get an account, since you have to write an email to a human and convince them you are actually a Sage developer.

 = Sage Wiki =
 This is the wiki for the [[http://www.sagemath.org|Sage - Mathematics Software System]] project.
 It helps in organizing development, projects and meetings.